Craig White

 Craig’s interest in comparative physiology can be traced to two events.
 The first was a question asked by Professor Roger Seymour in an undergraduate lecture in 1999: “why is the scaling exponent of metabolic rate three-quarters?”; the second was an undergraduate field trip to the Australian arid zone, where he and some other students attempted to excavate a burrow constructed by an inland robust scorpion.
 These experiences led to an undergraduate research project measuring the energetics of burrowing in scorpions, an honours project investigating the gas exchange properties of animal burrows, and a PhD project examining the scaling of metabolic rate in mammals.
 All were conducted under the supervision of Professor Seymour at the University of Adelaide.

 After completing his PhD in 2004, Craig moved from Adelaide to the University of Birmingham in the UK to work with Professors Graham Martin and Pat Butler on the visual and energetic determinants of pursuit-dive foraging in great cormorants.
 He returned to Australia in 2007 to take up a position as Lecturer in Ecological and Evolutionary Physiology and establish a research group at the UQ.
 In 2009, he was awarded a QEII Research Fellowship by the Australian Research Council, as well as a Research Excellence Award by the UQ Foundation; in 2011 he received the President’s Medal for the Animal Section of the Society for Experimental Biology; and in 2013, he was promoted to Associate Professor and awarded an ARC Future Fellowship.
 In 2015, he moved from the University of Queensland to Monash University to take up a Professorship in the School of Biological Sciences.
-In 2018, he became an Associate Dean Research in the Faculty of Science from 2018-2020.
-Currently, Craig is the Head of School at Monash University.
+He was Associate Dean Research in the Faculty of Science from 2018-2020, and since October 2020 has been Head of School at Monash University.